Great News! Now Accepting Traditional Medicare

 Can I use my health insurance to pay for Patient Advocacy service?

 Currently all Patient Service costs are out-of-pocket.
 We work directly in the client's best interest and not for the hospital or insurance company.
+We can work with Traditional Medicare in the state of Texas.

 FAQ image

 How can a patient advocate help improve communication between patients and their healthcare providers?
+How can the improve communications between family members?

 Patient advocates facilitate effective communication by helping patients understand medical terminology, asking clarifying questions, and ensuring the patient’s concerns and priorities are communicated accurately to healthcare providers.
 They bridge the communication gap, which fosters a more collaborative environment for the patient and provider.